Clozapine: Pharmacodynamics

 Clozapine is classified as an atypical antipsychotic drug because it binds to serotonin as well as dopamine receptors.
 It acts as an antagonist at both receptors.

 Clozapine is an inverse agonist at the 5-HT_{2A} subtype of the serotonin receptor, putatively improving depression, anxiety, and the negative cognitive symptoms associated with schizophrenia.

 A direct interaction of clozapine with the GABA_{B} receptor has also been shown.
 GABA_{B} receptor-deficient mice exhibit increased extracellular dopamine levels and altered locomotor behaviour equivalent to that in schizophrenia animal models.
 GABA_{B} receptor agonists and positive allosteric modulators reduce the locomotor changes in these models.

-Clozapine induces the release of glutamate and D-serine, an agonist at the glycine site of the NMDA receptor, from astrocytes, and reduces the expression of astrocytic glutamate transporters.
+Clozapine induces the release of glutamate and D-serine, co-agonists at the glycine site of the NMDA receptor, from astrocytes, and reduces the expression of astrocytic glutamate transporters.
 These are direct effects that are also present in astrocyte cell cultures not containing neurons.
 Clozapine prevents impaired NMDA receptor expression caused by NMDA receptor antagonists.